 Nanci Olesen | Director |

-I have a B.A. in Theatre from Gustavus Adolphus College, the AMI Montessori Primary Diploma, and an M.Ed from Loyola University Maryland.
-This is my second year as director of Mayflower Early Childhood Center.
-I love bringing my skills and my love of Mayflower to this role.
-My husband and I have raised three Montessori children.
-Before I began my work in Montessori education I worked in public radio, primarily reporting on issues related to parenthood.
-I've lived in the Kingfield neighborhood for 30 years.
+I have a B.A. in Theatre from Gustavus Adolphus College, the AMI Montessori Primary Diploma, and M.Ed from Loyola University.
+This is my third year as director of Mayflower Early Childhood Center.
+I love this work.
+I love being with the children and assisting the parents and staff in developing a high quality preschool which is connected to its neighborhood.
+My husband and I have raised three Montessori children who are now wonderful adults.
+Before I began my work in Montessori education, I worked in public radio, primarily reporting on issues related to parenthood.
+I've lived in the Kingfield neighborhood for 31 years.

 Ally Enz | Business Manager |